 Using a Background Thread

-This seems to work fine, but there is one problem – if the call to the web service takes a long time, say due to poor internet connection or it is a very large amount of data – our application will appear very unresponsive.
+This seems to work fine, but there is one problem—if the call to the web service takes a long time, say due to poor Internet connection or because there is a very large amount of data—our application will appear very unresponsive.

 If the main UI thread is unresponsive for too long when the application starts up, iOS will intervene and terminate the application.
-Apps should ideally be responsive within a few seconds; 10-15 seconds is probably too long!
+Ideally, apps should be responsive within a few seconds; 10-15 seconds is probably too long!

-It’s easy Edit MyTabBarController’s ViewDidLoad to resemble the following code snippet:
+Let’s use a background thread to address this potential problem.
+It’s easy to edit MyTabBarController’s ViewDidLoad to resemble the following code snippet:

 public override void ViewDidLoad ()